justwriteclick/docslikecode/_posts/articles/2021-01-09-survey-results-docs-like-code.md

 ![](/images/survey-charts/leadership-docs-tools.png)

 **Legend**

-26.8% Yes, my leader started our processes and makes it possible for us to use our current tools and processes.
+**26.8**% Yes, my leader started our processes and makes it possible for us to use our current tools and processes.

-19.5% Yes, my leader can provide their leadership complete justification for our choices.
+**19.5**% Yes, my leader can provide their leadership complete justification for our choices.

-19.5% No, I work in an environment where my tool selection does not need justification from a management chain.
+**19.5**% No, I work in an environment where my tool selection does not need justification from a management chain.

-19.5% No, my leadership chain doesn't really know what I do or why I use certain tools.
+**19.5**% No, my leadership chain doesn't really know what I do or why I use certain tools.

-14.6% It depends on which leader I'm talking to.
+**14.6**% It depends on which leader I'm talking to.

 In a way, nearly all the responses could be viewed as "leadership either supports the selection does not get in the way of tool selection."
-For about 65% of the responses, either leadership can justify, started the processes, or isn't a deciding factor.
+For about two-thirds of the responses, either leadership can justify, started the processes, or isn't a deciding factor.

 Looking at the number of lone writer responses in the next question, this indicator makes sense as five of thirty-five respondents noted that they were the only writer in the organization, which would make up 14% of all responses.
 Let's take a look.